 There must be a thesis on this somewhere: How did Simon & Garfunkle’s soundtrack to The Graduate come to be what it became?
 I don’t mean the administrative part.
 I mean: what was the specific assignment S&G received?
 What were the constraints?
 And more interestingly, how did S&G translate this assignment into the masterpiece they created?
-Continue reading What Inspired Mrs. Robinson and Other Songs on The Graduate?
-And Other Questions about Learning from Stories
+Continue reading What Inspired Mrs. Robinson and Other Songs in The Graduate?

 My two Cognitive Productivity books are on sale today for Cyber Monday.
 50% off or more Continue reading Cyber Monday 50% off Coupons for Cognitive Productivity Books

 One of the few beneficial side-effects of the 2016 American federal elections, in which Donald Trump was elected President, is that thinking people are more aware than ever of threats to knowledge.
 Post-truth has entered dictionaries.
 We complain about fake news.
 We point fingers.

 Assessing sources of information has always been one of the most difficult cognitive challenges thinking-people face.
 I discussed this topic at length in my first book.
 Yesterday, I published an additional chapter of my new book that deals extensively with this issue.
 It is the third of seven principles of Cognitive Productivity with macOS®: 7 Principles for Getting Smarter with Knowledge: